giorgia-nadizar/MarioGP-T/README.md

 4. Kill the Java server once done.
 While the Python process will close itself at the end of computation, the Java one will not.

+## Notes
+- The Java code for the server is available at [https://github.com/giorgia-nadizar/MarioAI](https://github.com/giorgia-nadizar/MarioAI)
+- The code for generating the Mario levels is adapted from [https://github.com/shyamsn97/mario-gpt](https://github.com/shyamsn97/mario-gpt)